CRIMINAL DEFENSE ROBBERY ATTORNEYS

 (b) Robbery in the third degree is a Class C felony, punishable by a year and a day to 10 years in prison.

-If you have been charged with robbery in Huntsville or Decatur, Alabama, we can help.
+If you have been charged in Huntsville or Decatur, Alabama, we can help.
 For a free consultation on your robbery case, contact criminal defense attorneys Ferguson & Ferguson at 256-534-3435 or 256-350-7200.